 A best practice is to reduce the primary image sizes before uploading them, then that will improve things.
 This is a best practice for all website building — control the image sizes from the start.

 Resizing Images with New Settings

-If you make changes to your image settings, in order to make sure that all of your existing listings are formatted with any new image settings, you will need to install and run a plugin called Regenerate Thumbnails.
+If you make changes to your image settings, in order to make sure that all of your existing listings are formatted with any new image settings, you will need to install and run a plugin called reGenerate Thumbnails Advanced.
 Once installed, you will then go to Tools > Regenerate Thumbnails and run the plugin to make sure that all of your listings have the new thumbnail settings.